iamSamDiak/Tracklist-Producer/README.md

 ### About

-**Tracklist Producer** is a simple webapp app built with **React** that allows you to load music and play with different effects : Reverb, Pitch, Lowpass.
+**Tracklist Producer** is a simple web app built with **React** that allows you to load music and play with different effects : Reverb, Pitch, Lowpass.

 ##